 For new sponsoring organizations, informal approval is granted for a three-year period.
 For current sponsoring organizations proposing new programs, informal approval is granted until the next Formal Review.
 Formal approval of informally approved programs is granted only after the successful completion of a Formal Review.
 After the first year of operation under Informal Review and for each subsequent year, the sponsoring organization must submit an annual report to DESE in accordance with 603 CMR 7.03 (4).

-Individuals who complete informally approved programs will be eligible to receive licensure in Massachusetts but may not enjoy full reciprocity benefits for licensure in other states that have signed the NASDTEC Interstate Agreement with Massachusetts.
-Full reciprocity benefits are available after formal program approval has been granted.

 For more information, templates, and submission worksheets, see the program approval toolkit for Informal Review.

 Interim Review of Approved Programs